 The Downtown Park is a signature seven-acre park site located on Town-owned land bounded by South Academy Street, East Park, Walker, Walnut, and Kildaire Farm Roads.
 The firms, Cole Jenest and Stone and Halvorson Design Partnership prepared the master plan for Downtown Park which included a Town Square space along Academy Street and features such as a large fountain, outdoor performance space, and open lawn areas.
 See the Downtown Park Plan for more information.

 Project Cost and ScheduleFunding for this project was approved by Cary voters in 2012 as part of the Community Investment Bonds referendum in the amount of $2 million dollars.
-An additional $3.2 million was approved for the Town Square at the November 21, 2013 council meeting.
-The total project budget is $5,200,000, which includes design and construction costs.
+An additional $3.6 million was approved for the Town Square project.
+The total project budget is $5.6 million, which includes design and construction costs.

 - Master Plan: 2013